 1946 — The Montreal Canadiens beat the Boston Bruins 6-3 to win the Stanley Cup in five games.

-1947 — Brooklyn Dodgers manager Leo Durocher is suspended for one year by Commissioner A.B.
+1947 — Leo Durocher, manager of the Brooklyn Dodgers, is suspended for one year by Commissioner A.B.
 “Happy” Chandler for “conduct detrimental to baseball.”
 Durocher is linked to gambling interests.

 1950 — Jimmy Demaret wins his third Masters, by two strokes over Jim Ferrier.

-1960 — The Celtics beat the St. Louis Hawks 122-103 in Game 7 of the NBA Finals for their third NBA title in years.
-Bill Russell grabs 35 rebounds and scores 22 points for Boston.
+1960 — The Boston Celtics beat the St. Louis Hawks 122-103 in Game 7 of the NBA Finals for their third NBA title in the last four years.
+Frank Ramsey leads the Celtics with 24 points and Bill Russell scores 22 points and grabs 35 rebounds.

 1962 — Arnold Palmer wins a three-way playoff, beating Gary Player and Dow Finsterwald in the Masters.